awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ---

-The project user permission boundary policy showcases the maximum permission set a user can have in an MLSpace project.
-With secure user specific roles enabled this boundary is scoped down even further to only allow users to have access to the resources their Project and Groups enable.
+The project user permission boundary policy defines the maximum set of permissions a user can possess within an MLSpace project.
+When secure user-specific roles are enabled, this boundary is further restricted, allowing users access only to resources authorized by their assigned Project and Group permissions.
+This granular approach ensures a robust and tailored security model for each user within the MLSpace ecosystem.

 > [!IMPORTANT]
 > The policy example provided below is based on a default installation in the US East 1 region.
 It is broken down statement by statement for clarity.
 If you intend to use these statements or the full policy at the end of the page, please ensure that you adjust the partition, region, account ID, and resource names to match your specific installation.
 This example is intended for informational purposes only and should not be implemented without proper customization.